timboudreau/acteur/FAQ.md

 ####Build an server as a single JAR file you can run with `java -jar`

 There are some complicated incantations of the Maven shade plugin and others that would probably let you do this, but Acteur comes with a Maven plugin specifically for this.
-In particular, Acteur uses annotation processors to write some metadata into `META-INF/http` and `META-INF/settings`, and this plugin knows how to concatinate this data correctly.
+In particular, Acteur uses annotation processors to write some metadata into `META-INF/http` and `META-INF/settings`, and this plugin knows how to merge this data correctly.

 Here is an example - just add this to your build process, and add [this Maven repository](http://timboudreau.com/builds) as a *plugin* repository in your `<pluginRepositories>` section of your pom.xml: